wchuang379/moodify/README.md

 PLAYLISTS:

-- only uploaded 50 of the 500 playlists for both methods
+- 500 playlists each of similar songs